Abe-Tiz/e-commerce-backend-api/README.md

 1. Make sure Redis is installed and running.

-   - You can install Redis by following the official installation instructions: [https://redis.io/download](https://github.com/microsoftarchive/redis/releases)
+   - You can install Redis on the window Operating System by following the official installation instructions: [https://redis.io/download](https://github.com/microsoftarchive/redis/releases)

 2. Configure the `REDIS_URL` in your `.env` file: